gabrielgacovicaj08/ind_study/README.md

-# ind_study
-Independent Study Research on the development of a RAG model over MSU texas information

 # Using Langchain to load web pages
 LangChain is a framework designed to simplify the development of applications that use large language models (LLMs) by providing tools for retrieval, memory, and chaining.
 It helps developers build chatbots, RAG applications, agents, and automation tools by integrating LLMs with external data sources, APIs, and databases.